Ice dance: 21st century

 Canadian ice dancers Tessa Virtue and Scott Moir are the most decorated figure skaters in Olympic history.

 The European dominance of ice dance was interrupted at the 2010 Winter Olympics in Vancouver by Canadians Tessa Virtue and Scott Moir and Americans Meryl Davis and Charlie White.
 The Canadian ice dance team won the first Olympic ice dance gold medal for North America, and the Americans won the silver.
 Russians Oksana Domnina and Maxim Shabalin won bronze, but it was the first time Europeans had not won a gold medal in the history of ice dance at the Olympics.

 The U.S. began to dominate international competitions in ice dance; at the 2014 Olympics in Sochi, Davis and White won the Olympic gold medal.
 In 2018, at the Olympics in Pyeongchang, Virtue and Moir became the most decorated figure skaters in Olympic history after winning the gold medal there.
 In 2022, Gabriella Papadakis and Guillaume Cizeron of France won the Olympic gold medal; they went on to win the gold medal at the World championships a few months later, ending the North American domination on ice dance.
 Papadakis and Cizeron broke the world record at both events.

+In October 2022, Skate Canada, the federation that oversees figure skating in Canada, changed the wording in its by-laws to make ice dance teams composed of any "two skaters", without reference to gender.
+According to reporter JZ Goh, the rule change meant that teams no longer must be made up of one man and one woman, allowing same-gender and non-binary teams to compete at all levels in Canada.
+In 2026, Skating Finland, the figure skating federation in Finland, changed their rules to allow same-sex teams to compete in ice dance in Finland.

 According to Caroline Silby, a consultant with U.S. Figure Skating, ice dance teams and pair skaters have the added challenge of strengthening partnerships and ensuring that teams stay together for several years; unresolved conflict between partners can often cause the early break-up of a team.
 Silby further asserts that the early demise or break-up of a team is often caused by consistent and unresolved conflict between partners.
 Both ice dancers and pairs skaters face challenges that make conflict resolution and communication difficult: fewer available boys for girls to partner with; different priorities regarding commitment and scheduling; differences in partners' ages and developmental stages; differences in family situations; the common necessity of one or both partners moving to train at a new facility; and different skill levels when the partnership is formed.
 Silby estimates that the lack of effective communication within dance and pairs teams is associated with a six-fold increase in the risk of ending their partnerships.
 Teams with strong skills in communication and conflict resolution, however, tend to produce more successful medalists at national championship events.